pianosabina/piano-lessons/src/pages/about.md

 In addition, I'm educated in pedagogy and didactics.

+&nbsp;

 Don’t hesitate to connect with me on different social platforms, and to [write to me](./contact) anytime you need help or have some questions regarding the piano.

-PS You can write me both in English and Norwegian. 😊
+PS You can write to me both in English and Norwegian. 😊

+&nbsp;

 Best,